lucky-media/guidelines/src/content/docs/frontend/tailwind.md

   order: 1
 ---

-# Tailwind CSS: Styling with Flair
+# Tailwind CSS

-Infuse your projects with the vibrant hues of Tailwind CSS, our go-to styling framework.
-We've compiled tips, tricks, and best practices to make your Tailwind journey a breeze.
+Tailwind CSS is our go-to styling framework.
+This page covers installation, plugins, and a few tips we use across projects.

 ## Extensions